 The function of Graphics Processing Units is to render graphics i.e. image, video, animations, etc. to the computer’s screen.
 As you might already comprehend the fact that not having a well-performing Graphics Processing Unit will create problems to play high-resolution games and movies.
 You can enable hardware acceleration on this.

-The Graphics Processing Units performs various operations simultaneously i.e. it performs its operations in parallel.
+The Graphics Processing Units perform various operations simultaneously i.e, it performs its operations in parallel.
 The Graphics Processing Units are used to process 2D and 3D data.
 The more the Graphics Processing Units are sophisticated the higher-performing it is.
 The higher-performing it is the smoother will be your gameplay.
 You can check your GPU for more info on its capabilities.

 Different Parts of Graphics Card: